dymmond/lilya/docs/en/docs/responses.md

 - `filename` - If specified, included in the response Content-Disposition.
 - `content_disposition_type` - Included in the response Content-Disposition.
 Can be set to `attachment` (default) or `inline`.
 - `background` - A [task](./tasks.md) instance.
+- `allow_range_requests` - Should enable support for http ranges?
+By default `True`.
+You certainly want this for continuing downloads.

 **Example**